shubhamdipt/monitoring-dashboard/README.md

 On creation of a device alarm, it creates a scheduled task based on the frequency provided.

+### NOTE
+**Device Alarm** : The frequency must be higher than or equal to the frequency (interval) of the incoming data from the respective Device added in the Device Alarm.

+**Device Alarm for DOWNTIME**: The respective alarm comparison value(i.e. time period) entered should be higher than the frequency (interval) of the incoming data from the respective Device added in the Device Alarm.

 ![Sample of the Admin page](https://github.com/shubhamdipt/monitoring-dashboard/blob/master/sample.png)